mojaves-redhat/pytracemalloc/doc/index.rst

 The tracemalloc module is a debug tool to trace memory blocks allocated by Python.
 It provides the following information:

+* Traceback where an object was allocated
+* Statistics on allocated memory blocks per filename and per line number: total size, number and average size of allocated memory blocks
 * Compute the differences between two snapshots to detect memory leaks
-* Statistics on allocated memory blocks per filename and per line number: total size, number and average size of allocated memory blocks
-* Traceback where a memory block was allocated

-To trace most memory blocks allocated by Python, the module should be enabled as early as possible by setting the :envvar:`PYTHONTRACEMALLOC` environment variable to ``1``, or by using :option:`-X` ``tracemalloc`` command line option.
-The :func:`tracemalloc.enable` function can be called at runtime to start tracing Python memory allocations.
+To trace most memory blocks allocated by Python, the module should be started as early as possible by setting the :envvar:`PYTHONTRACEMALLOC` environment variable to ``1``, or by using :option:`-X` ``tracemalloc`` command line option.
+The :func:`tracemalloc.start` function can be called at runtime to start tracing Python memory allocations.

 By default, a trace of an allocated memory block only stores the most recent frame (1 frame).
 To store 25 frames at startup: set the :envvar:`PYTHONTRACEMALLOC` environment variable to ``25``, or use the :option:`-X` ``tracemalloc=25`` command line option.
-The :func:`set_traceback_limit` function can be used at runtime to set the limit.

-By default, Python memory blocks allocated in the :mod:`tracemalloc` module are ignored using a filter.
-Use :func:`clear_filters` to trace also these memory allocations.

 Websites: